What to Eat in Boston: 8 Can’t-Miss Foods

 Open daily

 If there’s one thing that always tops the list of what to eat in Boston, it’s lobster rolls.
 I highly recommend trying a couple of them.
+They’re a must eat in Boston – and luckily there are plenty of places to try a lobster roll, whether you like them hot or cold.

 We started at Luke’s Lobster.
 Overwhelmed by FOMO, I picked the trio of rolls, which came with a half roll each of lobster, crab and shrimp.
-The shrimp roll here was actually my favourite, but the lobster roll bode well for the rest of our foodie trip: a generously buttered, soft brioche roll was stuffed with chunks of cold lobster.
+The shrimp roll here was actually my favourite, but the lobster roll bode well for the rest of our foodie trip: a generously buttered, soft brioche roll stuffed with chunks of cold lobster.

-For our final meal in Boston we went a little more upscale and pulled up stools at the bar of Saltie Girl, a narrow, nautical-themed restaurant inside a Brownstone.
 The server recommended the warm lobster roll and I watched through the servery window as the kitchen staff stuffed chunks of lobster into the bursting-at-the-seams roll and then ladled over a buttery sauce.
 Homemade salt and vinegar chips were served on the side.
 Let’s just say, I was in heaven.

 Lobster rolls aren’t cheap, regardless of where you go – you’ll pay a minimum of $16, and anywhere up to $35+ in better establishments.